tskit-dev/msprime/docs/interchange.rst

     which determines the height of any branching points it is associated with.

 individual

-    In certain situations we are interested in how nodes (representing individual homologous chromosomes) are grouped together into polyploid individuals.
+    In certain situations we are interested in how nodes (representing individual homologous chromosomes) are grouped together into individuals (e.g., two nodes per diploid individual).
 For example, when we are working with polyploid samples it is useful to associate metadata with a specific individual rather than duplicate this information on the constituent nodes.

 sample
     Those nodes in the tree that we have obtained data from.
 These are